-If the name didn’t sell you, the versatility of this color surely will!
 Vintage Vogue by Benjamin Moore, is a darker sage green with a hint of warmth and a bit of gray for added subtlety.
+This moody green is a real show-stopper that will have guests asking about your wall color!

 Here I will show you Vintage Vogue in real homes, in color palettes, and finally, give you some dupes!